meilisearch/documentation/learn/advanced/updating.md

 ::::

-To create a dump, use the create dump endpoint:
+You can then create a dump of your database:

 <CodeSamples id="updating_guide_create_dump" />